 On top of that, if you do want to try to improve your photography, start a 365 project where you have to take a photo everyday.

-It’s tough and you may find you’re producing a lot of bad shots but that’s what these projects do: they force rubbish and inspire greatness – just don’t share these bad shots.
+It’s tough and you may find you’re producing a lot of bad shots but that’s what these projects do.
+They force rubbish and inspire greatness – just don’t share the bad shots.